Jean Lassalle: 2022 presidential campaign

 On 16 March 2021, Lassalle stated his intention to run again for the presidency in the 2022 presidential election.
-The Constitutional Council approved his second presidential candidacy on 17 February 2022 when it announced his name would be placed on the ballot.
+The Constitutional Council approved his second presidential candidacy on 17 February 2022.
 In early 2022, Lassalle appeared doubtful about his prospects, as he said: "Macron will be reelected as things stand.
 The financial powers that have taken over our country have already decided that".
 A few days later, he publicly stated he was thinking about withdrawing his candidacy for the presidency, citing a lack of sufficient media coverage.
 He openly criticised his treatment in mainstream media after he failed to be invited to a political evening show on TF1.
 Lassalle ultimately received just over 3 percent of the vote, a significant improvement over his 2017 showing, with his strongest support coming from Corsica, Nouvelle-Aquitaine and Occitanie.
-Consequently, it is also in Occitania that he will have the most candidates "Resistons!" in the legislative elections.
+Consequently, it is also in Occitania that his party will have the most candidates in the legislative elections.

 Lassalle received more votes than Socialist Party candidate Anne Hidalgo.
-He made no endorsement in the second round and cast a blank ballot, saying he trusts the French people to do what is right.
+He made no endorsement in the second round, saying he trusts the French people to do what is right.
+On the day of the vote, he published a video recorded at the polling station in Lourdios-Ichère in which he acts as if he is about to vote, then retracts and stated his refusal to participate in the vote.
+In doing so, he violated the French electoral code, which prohibites "messages of an electoral propaganda nature on the eve and on election day", leading to all ballots in Lourdios-Ichère being invalidated.

-He did not stand to defend his seat in the 2022 French legislative election.
+He did not run in the 2022 French legislative election, instead endorsing his brother for the seat, which was ultimately won by Socialist Party candidate Iñaki Echaniz.

+Lassalle ran in the 2024 European Parliament election, where his Rural Alliance list received 2.35% of the vote, falling short of the 5% threshold required to gain seats.

+He ran in the 2024 snap legislative election to reclaim his former seat but came third in both rounds of voting, losing to the incumbent, Iñaki Echaniz.